Chaitanya (consciousness)

 Chaitanya (चैतन्य) refers variously to 'awareness', 'consciousness', 'Conscious Self', 'intelligence' or 'Pure Consciousness'.
 It can also mean energy or enthusiasm.
+The meaning of name Chaitanya also stands for "State of Conscious Energy".

 Etymology

 It is derived from cetanā (चेतना), which refers to living things or consciousness itself.

 Scripture

-In the Rig Veda (R.V.IV.XL.5) Nrishad is the dweller amongst humans; Nrishad is explained as Chaitanya or 'Consciousness' or Prana or 'vitality' because both dwell in humans.
+In the Rig Veda (R.V.IV.XL.5), Nrishad is the dweller amongst humans; Nrishad is explained as Chaitanya or 'Consciousness' or Prana or 'vitality' because both dwell in humans.

 In his commentary on the Isha Upanishad, Sri Aurobindo explains that the Atman, the Self manifests through a seven-fold movement of Prakrti.
 These seven folds of consciousness, along with their dominant principles are: